ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-weekly-140.md

 [**Senior Backend Engineer**](https://pinata.cloud/careers#2): Pinata is looking for a Backend Engineer knowledgeable in NodeJS to help build the future of our platform.
 As a dedicated Backend Engineer, you will work directly with our CTO and engineering team to build products and features that accelerate our traction.
 They need somebody that’s experienced with building NodeJS based APIs and working with relational databases.
 Experience with file storing technologies is a big plus for this position.
 Pinata, Remote.

 [**DevOps**](https://pinata.cloud/careers#1): Pinata is looking for somebody with a background in dev-ops to ensure everything runs smoothly as we scale into the future.
 As the first dedicated DevOps engineer, you will play a key role in helping Pinata design and build a world-class dev ops pipeline.
 They need somebody who knows how to create systems that monitor their infrastructure and help deploy new updates in an automated fashion.
 Pinata, Remote.

-[**Backend/Platform Engineer:**](https://jobs.lever.co/3box) 3Box Labs is looking for a Backend Engineer who will build key infrastructure components and support reliable deployments for us and the community.
-3Box Labs, Remote.

-[**Protocol Engineer:**](https://jobs.lever.co/3box) 3Box Labs is looking for a Protocol Engineer to extend the security, privacy, functionality, and performance of the Ceramic Protocol.
-3Box Labs, Remote.

 [**Multiple Positions Open**](https://jobs.lever.co/protocol): Protocol Labs has updated their job board with openings across positions in Administration, Business Development, Business Operations, Communications, Community, Engineering, Finance, Legal, Talent, Product, Project Management, Research, & Security.
 Protocol Labs, Filecoin, IPFS.
 Remote.